ProjectOpenSea/SIPs/SIPS/sip-7.md

 ];
 ```

-The `fulfiller` may be the zero address if the fulfillment is not restricted.
+The `fulfiller` MAY be the zero address if the fulfillment is not restricted.
 If the fulfiller is not the zero address and the `fulfiller` from `validateOrder()` is not that address, it MUST revert with `error InvalidFulfiller(address expectedFulfiller, address actualFulfiller, bytes32 orderHash);`.

 The data for verifying a signed order is sent as part of the order's `extraData` and must contain at least 92 bytes.
 The `extraData` MUST be formatted according to [SIP-6](./sip-6.md) based on the other SIPs returned in accordance with SIP-5.